evankozierok/evankozierok.github.io/progress-docs/preview1.md

 3) Build up CSS one rule at a time

 It's probably also worth confronting my nature as a perfectionist, which has come up before in this class.
 I think I need to convince myself that this website is more art than code and as such it can't be perfect, by defintion.
 And that, in addition, I plan to keep updating this website beyond the immediate deadlines of this unit, so I needn't get too bogged down by trying to have it absolutely finished by a certain date.

+FYI: The resume you see in my file structure is currently gitignored - I want to update it before posting it live to the web.